 First, Intent can be demonstrated by the quantity and value of the drug.
 The larger the quantity the better the argument that it was not for personal use.
 Additional factors include whether or not you were found with paraphernalia.
 Certain drug paraphernalia can suggest delivery of the drug was taking place.
 Furthermore, if you make any statements that suggest you were intending to distribute the drug you could be charged with possession with intent to deliver.
 Similar to possession of a controlled substance, the penalties will vary depending on the substance and quantity you are found with.

-Dane County, WI Possession with Intent Attorney
+Wisconsin Possession with Intent Attorney

 What the State must prove to convict you of possession with intent to deliver